South Arabia at the Commonwealth Games: 1962, Perth

 The Colony of Aden sent a team to the 1962 British Empire and Commonwealth Games at Perth, Australia but did not win any medals.

 The Aden Team captain was policeman Nasser Ahmed Salem, aged 29 and a father of seven.
-Other team members were David Griffiths was a second lieutenant in the King's Own Scottish Borderers who ran the half-mile and mile, who two months before had led one of two platoons which battled ten thousand rioters in Aden.

-Michael, Shaw married with two children, a corporal in the Royal Air Force who ran the sprints and the last leg of the relay.
-Hector McNiven-Young, manager.

-Raymond Dodds, coach.
-Alastair Cook, a lieutenant in the Royal Marine Commandos, who was entered for the sprints.
-Christopher Salole, who competed in the sprint hurdles.
-Said Adeeb a sub inspector in the police who was entered in the mile and 3 mile.
-Ali Mattar, a student teacher who was entered in the sprints and was part of the relay team.
-Deria Mohd, a student who entered the mile and half-mile.
-Yessin Deria a clerk who entered the 100 yards and relay.
+Other team members were: David Griffiths, a second lieutenant in the King's Own Scottish Borderers who ran the half-mile and mile, and who two months before had led one of two platoons which battled ten thousand rioters in Aden; Michael Shaw, married with two children, and a corporal in the Royal Air Force who ran the sprints and the last leg of the relay: Hector McNiven-Young, manager; Raymond Dodds, coach; Alastair Cook, a lieutenant in the Royal Marine Commandos, who was entered for the sprints; Christopher Salole, who competed in the sprint hurdles; Said Adeeb, a sub inspector in the police who was entered in the mile and 3 mile; Ali Mattar, a student teacher who was entered in the sprints and was part of the relay team; Deria Mohd, a student who entered the mile and half-mile, and Yessin Deria, a clerk who entered the 100 yards and relay.